facet/gatekeeper/docs/config.md

 An instance of `facet-intercom`.
 Intercom is used as an event aggregator as a means of decoupled inter-module communication.
 All facet modules emit a some number of requests per invokation.
 See the list of events emitted by this module.

-#### container_id - optional
+#### tenant_id - optional

 type: string - should be a valid string representation of a mongo ObjectId.

 In multi tenant applications you will want to silo resources.
-Facet modules use a shared schema method so the container_id (and app_id) fields are provided.
+Facet modules use a shared schema method so the tenant_id (and app_id) fields are provided.
 This allows for each tenant to run multiple apps and share data among them.

 #### app_id - optional